Stanford Research Park: History

 After World War II, Stanford University found itself in difficult financial circumstances.
 But given that it was rich in land, Stanford University Provost and Dean of Engineering Frederick Terman proposed a Stanford-affiliated and R&D-focused business park that would generate income for Stanford as well as tax revenue for the Palo Alto community.
 Stanford University and the City of Palo Alto partnered to found the park, which was initially named Stanford Industrial Park.
 In 1951, the initiative was authorized and 209 acres were allocated.
-In 1953 Varian Associates moved in as the park's first tenant.
+In 1953, Varian Associates moved in as the park's first tenant.

 In the early days, Stanford tightly controlled development, without the help of an outside developer.
 It also rigorously screened potential tenants to ensure they were in line with university objectives.
-By 1956 Hewlett-Packard established its world headquarters in SRP.
-The park acquired more land as it grew from 40 tenants in 1960 to 100 tenants in 1985 to over 150 as of January 2018.

-The name was changed in the 1970s to Stanford Research Park from Stanford Industrial Park to highlight "the focus of cooperation between the university and the tech companies".
+By 1956, Hewlett-Packard established its world headquarters in SRP.
+The park acquired more land as it grew from 40 tenants in 1960 to 100 tenants in 1985 to over 150 by January 2018.
+The name was changed in the 1970s to Stanford Research Park to highlight "the focus of cooperation between the university and the tech companies".
 In 1991, the Stanford Management Company was established to manage the university's financial and real estate assets, including SRP.